AdvikNarendran/Hypervelocity_Impact_Detection_and_Classification_for_Satellite_Structural_Integrity/ReadMe.md

 *   **Detection thresholds:** Thresholds for object detection and classification can be adjusted.
 *   **GPU/CPU Usage:** The notebook has settings to control the usage of GPU resources, allowing the models to be run on CPU if a GPU isn't available.

-## Contributing Guidelines

-We welcome contributions to this project!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear, descriptive messages.
-4. Submit a pull request to the main branch.

-Please ensure your code follows the existing style guidelines and includes appropriate tests.

-## License Information

-License information is currently not specified for this repository.
-The code is currently for research and demonstration purposes.
-Please contact the owner (DarkX0704) for clarification or licensing options if you want to use the code commercially.

 ## Acknowledgments